riot/riot.github.io/documentation.md

 * The `this` keyword is optional: `<p>{ name }</p>` and `<p>{ this.name }</p>` are both valid
 * Quotes are optional: `<foo bar={ baz }>` and `<foo bar="{ baz }">` are both valid
 * Boolean attributes (checked, selected, etc.) are ignored when the expression value is falsy: `<input checked={ undefined }>` becomes `<input>`.
-* All attribute names *must be lowercase*.
-This is due to browser specification.
 * Standard HTML tags (`label`, `table`, `a`, etc.) can also be customized, but not necessarily a wise thing to do.
 * Tag definition **root** may also have attributes: `<my-component onclick={ click } class={ props.class }>`.